 Big Data Analytics Use Cases

-However, despite the rosy predictions, many organizations will flounder in their Big Data efforts not because they lack analytics capability but because they lack clear objectives or multi-year roadmaps in converting noisy data into useful signals.
+I see this every day at clients.
+Many organizations flounder in their Big Data efforts not because they lack smart talented people or analytics capability but because they lack clear objectives, leadership, experimental mindset or multi-year roadmaps in converting noisy hybrid data into useful signals.

 So the first question is: What do you really want to achieve?
 Increased customer loyalty?
+Better engagement?
 A greater share of wallet via cross-sell?
 New customers?
 Lower attrition?
+Cheaper and faster data processing?
 In other words, what is the use case?
 As the old adage goes: if you don’t know where you are going, any road will get you there.

 - Insurance — Individualize auto-insurance policies based on newly captured vehicle telemetry data.
 Insurer gains insight into customer’s driving habits delivering: (1) More accurate assessments of risks; (2) Individualized pricing based on actual individual customer driving habits; (3) Influence and motivate individual customers to improve their driving habits